Here is a typical Mediterranean garden for show, presented at the 2010 Chelsea Flower Show.

 This photo was shot in May, and the blue flowers belong to medicinal borage, a beautiful annual that resows itself every year.
 It is a very melliferous plant.
 A bit later in time lavender will start to bloom, with the French lavender to the left already bearing flowers.
 Another blue flower for the Mediterranean garden: iris pallida, native to Southern Europe.

-Bright colors are only sparingly added to keep the overall impact on the cool side, with papaver poppies in charge of this, doing so brilliantly with their shape and light texture.
+Bright colors are only sparingly added to keep the overall impact on the cool side, with papaver poppies in charge of this, doing so brilliantly with their shape and wildflower-like texture.
 The marigolds can be replaced with aven (borisii or ‘Mrs Bradshaw’) which also like dry and well-draining soil types.

 All in all it makes for a charming poetic garden, not demanding in terms of care, perhaps only trimming the lavender after the blooming to keep them in shape.
 It is a great idea for a holiday garden!